February 27, read the Bible in a year in PowerPoint; with comments.

 Numbers 10 tells of making two silver trumpets and with the blasts from them they finally leave Sinai, still in formation, tribe by tribe.

-February 25, read the Bible in a year; in PowerPoint, with comments.
+February 25, read the Bible in a year in PowerPoint; with comments.

 Matthew 13:31-58.
 Jesus told many parables on the Kingdom of heaven: The mustard seed and the yeast, the hidden treasure, the pearl of great price and the fishermen and the net.
 Then Jesus explained what the parables meant to his disciples.
 The parables were well received, except in his own hometown, about which Jesus said: ” Only in his hometown and in his own house is a prophet without honor”.